ZsBT/php-misc/README.md

 php-misc
 =========

-Repo is currently re-organized for composer support.
+Repo is being re-organized for composer support.

 Until it's done, just look into the files to see what they do.